 So, to be on the safe side buy or rent a return ticket.
 Or speak with the Cuban embassy in your country about how to get a student visa from the beginning.
 However, it might be very complicated and take a long time.

 Q: Where should I live when studying at the University of Havana?
 What is the cheapest option?

-Alternatively, you can book a couple of nights in a hostel, hotel or casa particular available online (check AirBnB and Booking.com there are a couple of places online nowadays).
+Alternatively, you can book a couple of nights in a hostel, hotel, or casa particular available online.
+Check out my guide for accommodation near the University.

 Otherwise, you can also just try to wander out the area of the university or ask around at the university when you arrive.
 There are plenty of Cubans who know somebody renting out.

 For example, I got a contract for renting a place through my salsa teacher.
 THUS, mind it is illegal for foreigners to rent a place like this (read more about things that nobody tells you about Cuba here).

 My best advice for you would be to find a casa particular for the first couple of days, and then start asking around for people who might know somebody.

 Casa particulares can be expensive but try to look for some around the university as you might be able to find small rooms in casa particulares cheaper than usual as it is away from the touristic area.